 Working with Saws & Planes

 A class for beginners new to hand tool woodworking (or just to woodworking).

 This is the class that developed as Jim Tolpin wrote The New Traditional Woodworker.
 Please note: we have copies for purchase when you arrive at the school for class.

-In this class, you will learn a boat-load of tips, tricks and core techniques that will convince you that hand tools—once properly setup, sharpened and handled—are not all that difficult to master or tedious to use and are anything but obsolete.
-Contrary to the “norm”, you will discover the pleasure of working wood with tools that don’t make noise, don’t make dust, and therefore don’t require protection from them.
+In this class, you will learn a boatload of tips, tricks and core techniques that will convince you that hand tools—once properly setup, sharpened and handled—are not difficult to master or tedious to use and are anything but obsolete.
+Contrary to the “norm," you will discover the pleasure of working wood with tools that don’t make noise, don’t make dust, and therefore don’t require protection from them.

 Over the course of the week, you will make (and take home with you) a selection of layout tools and workbench accessories that are essential to hand tool woodworking.
 With each project you will learn to choose the appropriate tools for the task at hand, set the tools up properly and practice the skills you’ll need to work as efficiently (and therefore as enjoyably) as possible.

 We arrange the projects to present progressively more challenging tools and techniques.
 In most cases, you will actually use the tool or accessory you just made to help build the next one.
 (You can use the layout and bench tools in the images shown above in the slideshow.)

 “The more power you apply to the process, the further you get from the product.”